 The Bachelor of Education in Mathematics and Mathematics Education (BMED) Programme was launched in 2012 in response to the increasing demand for qualified subject-trained mathematics teachers.

-Mathematics teachers well versed in the subject and have received initial teacher training are well sought after in schools in Hong Kong and elsewhere.
-To this end, this five-year interdisciplinary double major programme aims to develop students with solid pedagogical content knowledge, professional attitudes and skills, and practical field experience for them to teach in secondary schools.
+Mathematics teachers who are well-versed in the subject and have received initial teacher training are highly sought after in schools in Hong Kong and elsewhere.
+To this end, this five-year interdisciplinary double major programme aims to develop students with solid pedagogical content knowledge, hone their professional attitudes and skills, and provide them practical field experience to teach in secondary schools.

-The programme is offered by the Faculty of Education in collaboration with the Department of Mathematics.
+The double major programme is offered by the Faculty of Education in collaboration with the Department of Mathematics.
 It emphasizes training in both theoretical and practical areas.
-Graduates will be awarded a Bachelor of Education Degree in Mathematics and Mathematics Education including a qualification equivalent to a Postgraduate Diploma in Education.
+Graduates will be awarded a Bachelor of Education Degree in Mathematics and Mathematics Education along with a qualification equivalent to a Postgraduate Diploma in Education.
 Graduates will be qualified to teach in secondary schools.

 The majority of BMED graduates joined the teaching force after graduation.
 With experience gained over time, some assumed leading roles in mathematics teaching in secondary schools.
-With the solid knowledge and skills developed in this programme, graduates may also pursue a career in a wide range of professions such as science and technology, finance and banking, civil service, publishing, etc. The programme also lays a firm foundation for graduates who desire to pursue advanced study in mathematics education or related areas.
+With their solid knowledge and skills developed in this programme, graduates may also pursue a career in a wide range of professions, such as science and technology, finance and banking, civil service, publishing, and so on.
+The programme also lays a firm foundation for graduates who desire to pursue advanced study in mathematics education or related areas.

 Knowledge and skills apart, professionalism is an attitude.
-‘The programme always reminds me that teachers are professionals and we must treat teaching seriously and behave responsibly.’
-This is perhaps what Ying-wai treasures most about BMED.
+This is perhaps what our students treasure the most about BMED.

 Published: Summer 2017